Financial-Times/o-comment-ui/README.md

 ###### loadInitData
 This method is responsible for gathering data that is needed to initialize the widget (e.g. metadata, site ID, comments, etc.).

-###### loadResources
-This method is responsible for loading resources like JavaScript libraries, stylesheets.

 ###### render
 This method is responsible for rendering the UI of the widget on the page.
-Render is called when the initialization process is done and all resources are loaded.
+Render is called when the initialization process is done.
 This method is called using the data gathered during the init process:

 ```javascript